-- a Grasshopper Curve parameter referencing one or more selected closed curves in Rhino, - any component on the Grasshopper Curve tab that generates a closed curve, - a 2D Curve parameter referencing a closed ARCHICAD polyline element.
+- a Grasshopper Curve parameter referencing one or more selected closed curves in Rhino, - a Grasshopper Surface parameter referencing one or more planar surfaces which may also have holes in them, - any closed planar Curve or planar Surface geometry generated by a Grasshopper Component, - a 2D Curve parameter referencing a closed ARCHICAD polyline element.

-Important: In Rhino, you can select a curved spline as the input parameter for the AC Slab component, but the outline of the corresponding Slab generated in ARCHICAD will be segmented
+Important: In Rhino, you can select a curved spline as the input parameter for the AC Slab component, but the outline of the corresponding Slab generated in ARCHICAD will be segmented.